FrancisIGP/IEMOP-Repository/README.md

 5. Check the Google Sheet `data` tab for new rows, check `metadata` for updated timestamp

 ### Proof of Automation
-GitHub Actions run proof and workflow file.
-See live links for to view the output.
+See the live links to view the live outputs.

 ![GitHub Actions run success](assets/actions_run_success.png)